Walnut husk fly

 Distribution

-The original home of the walnut fruit fly is southwestern North America.
-In Europe, it was first caught in Switzerland in the late 1980s.
-In the following years it was also found in Italy, Slovenia, Croatia, Germany, France and finally in Austria in 2008.
-However, it probably arrived in Austria several years earlier, as can be assumed on the basis of oral communications, and it was not until 2008 that the first official record was made.
+The original home of the walnut fruit fly is the south-west of North America.
+In Europe, it was first caught in Switzerland at the end of the 1980s.
+In the years that followed, it was also found in Italy, Slovenia, Croatia, Germany, France and finally in Austria in 2008.
+However, it probably arrived in Austria a few years earlier, as can be assumed on the basis of verbal reports, and the first official detection was only made in 2008.
+Surveys from 2020 onwards showed that the walnut fruit fly is present in Austria - albeit with varying intensity - in all federal states.
+Current data on the seasonal occurrence can be found in the latest report on the AGES warning service walnut fruit fly.

 Prevention and control

-- With yellow sticky traps (cf. measures for cherry fruit fly), the start of flight can be determined by means of individual traps and a part of the adult fruit flies can be intercepted
+• With yellow sticky traps (see measures for cherry fruit fly), the start of the flight can be determined by means of individual traps and some of the adult fruit flies can be intercepted (infestation reduction).
+Please also note the regional warnings from the AGES plant protection warning service regarding the start of the flight.

-- Another countermeasure is to cover the ground under the walnut trees, if possible, on the one hand before fruit fall, so that the larvae cannot pupate or overwinter in the ground, and on the other hand also in spring or summer (from about the end of June), to prevent the flies from hatching or flying out.
+• A rather rarely used countermeasure is to cover the ground under single walnut trees, if possible, on the one hand before the fruit falls so that the larvae cannot pupate or hibernate in the ground, and on the other hand in spring or summer (from around the end of June) to prevent the flies from hatching or escaping, for which purpose the cover must be tightly sealed at the edges.
+It should be noted that this measure cannot prevent walnut fruit flies from flying in from the neighbourhood.

-- Variety selection: certain varieties seem to be better able to maintain fruit quality in case of infestation than others (cf. Solar et al. 2020 as well as Agroscope fact sheet)
+• Variety selection: certain varieties appear to be able to maintain fruit quality better than others in the event of infestation (see Solar et al. 2020 and Agroscope leaflet)

 Research

-We continuously conduct surveys on the occurrence of various important fruit fly species in Austria.
-For example, surveys on the walnut fruit fly were conducted from 2008 to 2010.
-In addition, since 2020, the seasonal occurrence in different federal states has been surveyed in cooperation with the official plant protection services of the federal states or the chambers of agriculture.
+We carry out ongoing surveys on the occurrence of various important fruit fly species in Austria.
+For example, surveys on the walnut husk fly were carried out between 2008 and 2010.
+In addition, since 2020, in cooperation with the official plant protection services of the federal states and the chambers of agriculture, the seasonal occurrence in different federal states has been surveyed and, based on this, warning service reports on the first occurrence will be prepared from 2023.

 Publications